MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 I use **daily total return price CSVs (dividends included)** in USD.
 The assets are:

-As bonds -> Bloomberg U.S. Aggregate Government Bond Index
+As bonds -> 3 Month US Treasury Bill

 As commodities: Gold, Oil, Copper.
 These represent three different parts of the commodity market.
 Gold as safe haven and inflation dynamics, oil captures the energy market and global demand shocks, and copper represents industrial activity and the global economic cycle.